Chewt/chessterm/README.md

 |queen      | 10010000  | 144    |
 |king       | 10100000  | 160    |

-Bit-wise or a piece and a color together to get a colored piece.
+Bit-wise OR a piece and a color together to get a colored piece.

 The directions a piece can move are described below as relative positions in the array that holds all of the pieces.